bighapa67/test_environment/docs/interaction_archive_template.md

 ## Example Section (Optional)
 Include a brief example of how each section should be filled out, demonstrating the desired level of detail and format.

+## Session Narrative
+Include a technical story of the collaboration that:
+- Describes the main challenges and their surprising aspects
+- Details the journey through failed approaches to solutions
+- Highlights key realizations and breakthrough moments
+- Explains complex technical concepts in accessible language
+- Connects specific technical details to broader engineering principles
+- Emphasizes the learning value of the failed attempts
+- Concludes with key takeaways about component architecture, type systems, or other relevant domains

+The narrative should read like a technical case study, balancing storytelling with technical precision.
+Focus on:
+1. What made the problem more complex than it initially appeared
+2. How each failed attempt provided clues toward the solution
+3. What the final solution reveals about the underlying technology
+4. What broader engineering lessons were learned